Pediatric primary care behavioral health track

 You will provide evidence-based individual, group and family therapy approaches in the primary care setting.
 In this setting, there is an emphasis on short-term, problem-focused assessment and brief intervention.
 You’ll develop treatment plans in collaboration with primary care providers (PCPs) and deliver all services on-site in medical practices.
 You will operate on a similar schedule as faculty, offering 60-minute new patient evaluations and 40-minute return therapy sessions.

 Consultation & collaboration

-Behavioral health clinicians (BHCs) function alongside you as central members of the primary care team.
+Behavioral health clinicians (BHCs) function as central members of the primary care team.
 As such, consultation time is built into the schedule to allow for frequent face-to-face consultations with PCPs throughout the clinic day.
 This consultation may include education on a behavioral health topic or specific guidance on their approach to a patient issue.
 You’ll have warm handoffs from medical providers throughout the day.
 During a warm handoff, a medical provider introduces a patient to the BHC for an unscheduled visit or consultation.
 Warm handoffs may involve patient education, brief intervention, triage for evaluation, introduction to and scheduling of services, or help with behavioral issues during the medical visit (e.g., shot administration).

 Crisis evaluation & treatment